CommitAnalysisInfrastructure/ComAnI/maven/README.md

 ComAnI implements a inheterance structure:
 ```
-comani-project (parent)
-├── comani-analyses (parent)
-│   └── comani-analyses-variabilitychange
+comani-project (project parent - no submodules defined)
-├── comani-extractors (parent)
+├── comani-extractir-svn
-│   ├── comani-extractor-git
+├── comani-extractor-git
-│   └── comani-extractor-svn
 └── comani-structure
 ```
+- comani-project: Defines global settings for CommitAnalysisInfrastructure like the java version or encoding to use.
+- comani-extractor-git: Standalone project for extracting Git commits.
+See [GitCommitExtractor](https://github.com/CommitAnalysisInfrastructure/GitCommitExtractor)
+- comani-extractor-svn: Standalone project for extracting SVN commits.
+See [SvnCommitExtractor](https://github.com/CommitAnalysisInfrastructure/SvnCommitExtractor)

 *Be aware.
 The maven artifact names does not match with the repository names.*

-- comani-project: Defines global settings for CommitAnalysisInfrastructure like the java version or encoding to use.
-- comani-extractors: Defines the dependency to comani-structure and all offical child modules (git/svn).
-- comani-analyses: Defines the dependency to comani-structure and all offical child modules.

 ### Deploy

 See https://github.com/ssedevelopment/comani-mvn-repo for published pom files.

-If you modify a project file you should publish them into the maven repository.
+If you modify a project file, you should publish them into the maven repository.

 ```
 mvn -f <project-xml-file> deploy